KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_strategies/strategies/README.md

 the modelling is performed.
 Then a pipe height is corrected by a given increment for each open piping element.
 The maximum number of iterations is the user input, "max_piping_iterations".

+The typical case is the following.
+Initially, the equilibrium pipe height is small and quickly the pipe height is increased above the equilibrium height.
+At this moment PIPE_EROSION is set to true.
+Then due to the flow development, the water pressure gradient decreases that leads to a higher value of the equilibrium height.
+As a result the equilibrium pipe height grows faster than the pipe height.
+When both of the heights become equal, the iterative process is stopped.

 ![check_pipe_equilibrium.svg](check_pipe_equilibrium.svg)

 ### Recalculate function